databrickslabs/dbldatagen/README.md

 Any issues discovered through the use of this project should be filed as GitHub Issues on the Repo.
 They will be reviewed as time permits, but there are no formal SLAs for support.

 ## Compatibility
-The Databricks Labs data generator framework can be used with Pyspark 3.x and Python 3.6 or later
+The Databricks Labs data generator framework can be used with Pyspark 3.1.2 and Python 3.8 or later.
+These are compatible with the Databricks runtime 9.1 LTS and later releases.

-However prebuilt releases are tested against Pyspark 3.0.1 (compatible with the Databricks runtime 7.3 LTS or later) and built with Python 3.7.5
+Older prebuilt releases are tested against Pyspark 3.0.1 (compatible with the Databricks runtime 7.3 LTS or later) and built with Python 3.7.5

 For full library compatibility for a specific Databricks Spark release, see the Databricks